nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 ## Use case ##

-This specification describes a single use case enabling the consumer to retrieve a patient's future appointment bookings from a targeted provider system.
+This specification describes a single use case enabling the consumer to retrieve a patient's future appointment bookings at a provider organisation.

-All future appointments for the requested patient, irrespective of the booking organisation, and irrespective of whether the appointment was booked via the GP Connect API, will be returned from the provider system.
+All future appointments for the requested patient, irrespective of the organisation that made the original booking or whether the appointment was booked via the GP Connect API, will be returned by the provider system.

-{% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
+{% include important.html content="The Appointment Management capability is aimed at administration of a patient's appointments.
 As part of information governance (IG) requirements the retrieval of a patient's appointments has been restricted to future appointments only.
 Additional details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##